Roberto Luongo: Vancouver Canucks (2006–2014)

-In the lockout-shortened 2012–13 NHL season, both goaltenders split the playing duties although Schneider was the number one goalie.
+In the lockout-shortened 2012–13 season, both goaltenders split the playing duties although Schneider was the number one goaltender.
 Luongo handled his demotion with class and remained supportive of Schneider, soon calling the Canucks "Cory's team."
 Head coach Alain Vigneault said "Cory is our MVP and one of reasons why we got into playoffs.
 I've got a lot of faith in him and that's why we're going with him".
-In the opening playoff round facing the San Jose Sharks, as Schneider had been injured near the end of the regular season, Luongo started the first two games and played well but his team lost both.
+In the opening round of the 2013 playoffs facing the San Jose Sharks, as Schneider had been injured near the end of the season, Luongo started the first two games and played well but his team lost both.
 Luongo came off the bench in game three after Schneider was pulled in the third period.
 Luongo was the backup in game four as the Canucks lost in overtime, ending his team's postseason in four straight games.
-Luongo put his penthouse up for sale, as it was accepted that he had played his final game as a Canuck.
+Luongo put his penthouse up for sale, as it was accepted that he had likely played his final game as a Canuck.
 Although he had nine years left on a 12-year, $64-million contract, which represented a $5.33 million salary cap hit, general manager Mike Gillis remained confident of making a deal in the summer.

-Schneider was unexpectedly traded to the New Jersey Devils on June 30, 2013, reinstating Luongo in the starting position for the 2013–14 NHL season.
-John Tortorella, who had replaced Alain Vigneault as Canucks head coach after the conclusion of the 2012–13 season, chose rookie Eddie Läck to start in goal instead of Luongo in the Heritage Classic against the Ottawa Senators at BC Place.
-Tortorella's decision was unpopular with the crowd as they booed Läck, while Luongo was also unhappy as he had been looking forward to that game all season.
+Schneider was unexpectedly traded to the New Jersey Devils on June 30, 2013, reinstating Luongo in the starting position for the 2013–14.
+John Tortorella, who had replaced Alain Vigneault as Canucks head coach after their first round sweep at the hands of the San Jose Sharks, chose rookie Eddie Läck to start in goal instead of Luongo in the Heritage Classic against the Ottawa Senators at BC Place.
+Tortorella's decision was unpopular with the crowd as they booed Läck, while Luongo was also unhappy as he had been looking forward to that game all season with it being outside.